Access ServicesFaculty Resources

 Access Services Syllabus Statement Winona Campus

 Saint Mary’s University is committed to assuring that students with documented disabilities have access to equal educational programs and activities at the university.
 If you believe that you have a disability that may interfere with your ability to participate in the activities, coursework, or assessments of this course, you may be entitled to accommodation.
-Please contact Karen Hemker, Director of Access Services, as early in the semester as possible to arrange a confidential discussion about your need for accommodation.
-Karen’s office is located in the Student Success Center.
-Please schedule an appointment or email email@example.com.
+Please contact Access Services within the Student Success Center, as early in the semester as possible to arrange a confidential discussion about your need for accommodation.
+Please email email@example.com and/or schedule an appointment with Access Services.

 Access Services Syllabus Statement Twin Cities Campus